wildercb/wildercb/README.md

 # 👋 Hello👋

-## 🔮 I am an NLP research and software building professional🔮
+## 🔮 I research NLP, the innovation and future of models and datasets and build software of all kinds🔮

 ## 🌐 My Projects 🌐